KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # How to cite
 If you use this code in a publication, please refer to the package by name and cite [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract) -> [arXiv link](https://arxiv.org/abs/2304.08666).
 Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx)

+# Dependencies
+This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/GRB_ML/blob/51482eecd01d8bea10a951ba3e9b0b108cea3c08/requirements.txt) file.
+Other packages will be required optionally in Documentation (i.e., Jupyter).

 # Introduction
 Gamma-ray bursts (GRBs) are originated by the death of a massive star or from the merger of two compact objects.
 The classification is based on their duration ([Kouveliotou et al. (1993)](https://ui.adsabs.harvard.edu/abs/1993ApJ...413L.101K/abstract)).
 Nevertheless, events such as GRB 211211A ([Yang et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022Natur.612..232Y/abstract)) has challenged this taxonomy.
 Therefore, this method is not completely reliable for the determination of the progenitors of such events.